 Implementation of the mitigation measures in the Plan will be a contractual requirement to the contractor.
-The details of how the contractor will sequence the construction work and meet the requirements of this Plan will be provided in the contractor's Environmental Protection Plan (EPP) and Care of Water (CoW) plans
+The details of how the contractor will sequence the construction work and meet the requirements of this Plan will be provided in the contractor's Environmental Protection Plan (EPP).